 Schools identified as priority schools are those in the bottom 5 percent of schools in performance, all public high schools failing to graduate one-third or more of their students, and schools with chronically low-performing subgroups that have not improved after receiving additional targeted support.
-Priority schools are subject to district-led interventions or other improvement processes, and must establish a comprehensive support and improvement plan - based on a school-level needs assessment that includes evidence-based interventions, a process for notifying parents of the school's status, and a plan for stakeholder engagement.
+Priority schools are subject to district-led interventions or other improvement processes, and a comprehensive support and improvement plan - based on a school-level needs assessment that includes evidence-based interventions, a process for notifying parents of the school's status, and a plan for stakeholder engagement - must be established.
 After June 1, 2017, the commissioner may only assign priority schools to the Achievement School District (ASD).
-A school removed from a local district and placed in the ASD will remain until the school is no longer identified as a priority school for two consecutive years, though no school may remain in the ASD for more than 10 years.
+A school that has been removed from a local district and placed in the ASD will remain until the school is no longer identified as a priority school for two consecutive years, though no school may remain in the ASD for more than 10 years.

 Several pieces of legislation addressed Tennessee's initiative to increase the number of adult residents with a college education to 55 percent by 2025.
-With passage of House Bill 53 and beginning in the 2018 fall semester, Tennessee Reconnect, which currently provides last-dollar scholarships to adults returning to colleges of applied technology to complete two-year degrees, will provide scholarships to all adults returning to college to earn two-year degrees at community colleges.
-To be eligible, a student must be a state resident for at least a year before applying, maintain a 2.0 GPA and enroll at least part-time.
-Lottery funds will support the projected annual \$10 million cost of the expanded program.
-The Tennessee Support, Training and Renewal Opportunity for National Guard (STRONG) Act, Senate Bill 1216, replaces the Tennessee National Guard Tuition Assistance program and provides Tennessee National Guard members with last-dollar assistance toward a first bachelor's degree.
+With passage of House Bill 531, starting in the 2018 fall semester, Tennessee Reconnect, which currently provides last-dollar scholarships to adults returning to colleges of applied technology to complete two-year degrees, will provide scholarships to all adults returning to college to earn two-year degrees at community colleges.
+To be eligible, a student must be a state resident for at least a year before applying, and must maintain a 2.0 GPA and at least part-time enrollment.
+The projected annual cost of the expanded program is \$10 million and will be funded by state lottery revenues.
+The Tennessee Support, Training and Renewal Opportunity for National Guard (STRONG) Act, Senate Bill 1216, replaces the Tennessee National Guard Tuition Assistance program and provides Tennessee National Guard members with last-dollar assistance toward a first-time bachelor's degree.
 Senate Bill 720 creates the Tennessee Middle College Scholarship and expands eligibility for the Tennessee HOPE scholarship to students who complete middle college - a program operated by an eligible public two-year postsecondary institution in partnership with school district that permits students to enter the postsecondary institution in their junior year of high school and to earn both a high school diploma and an associate degree in two years.

-The General Assembly enacted two bills addressing charter schools.
+The General Assembly enacted two bills dealing with charter schools.
 The Tennessee High Quality Charter High School Act (House Bill 310) redefines a charter agreement to mean a fixed-term renewable agreement between a public charter school and the chartering authority that outlines the responsibilities and performance expectations of each party.
-The legislation specifies that an authorizer may revoke a charter agreement for failure to meet the minimum performance requirements set out in the agreement.
-All chartering authorities must adopt national authorizing standards.
+The legislation specifies that a charter agreement may be revoked for failure to meet the minimum performance requirements set out in the agreement.
+Adoption of national authorizing standards is required for all chartering authorities.
 A local board of education that authorizes charter schools may charge an annual fee to schools it has authorized, which ranges from 1 to 3 percent of each school's local and state per-student funding, depending on the number of charter schools the board oversees.
 House Bill 267 increases the application fee that a chartering authority may charge to a charter school sponsor from \$500 to \$2,500 per application; the fee applies only to an application for the creation of a new school.